 We have received all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.
 In our opinion proper books of account have been kept.
-We have examined the Balance Sheet and annexed Income and Expenditure Account which are in agreement with the books.
-In our opinion and to the best of information and the explanations given to us the Balance Sheet gives a true and fair view of the Association's affairs at 31st December, 1965, and the Income and Expenditure Account gives a true and fair view of the excess of Income for the year ended on that date.
+We have examined the Balance Sheet and annexed Income and Expenditure Account which are in agree-ment with the books.
+In our opinion and to the best of information and the explanations given to us the Balance Sheet gives a true and fair view of the Association's affairs at 31st December, 1965, and the Income and Expenditure Account gives a true and fair view of the excess of Income for the year ended on that date. on that date.

-3/4 Clements Inn, London....W.C.2.
+3/4 Clements Inn, London.....W.C.2.

+17th January, 1966.

 NICHOLASS, REID, CORNEY & CO.
 CHARTERED ACCOUNTANTS.